contao/docs-archive/manual/en/01-Installation.md

 #### Importing a template

-A template is a preconfigured website that includes an example site structure, several style sheets to format the Contao core modules and content elements.
+A template is a predetermined website with an exemplary Page structure and different style-sheets to format the Contao Core modules and content elements.

+Since version 3.2.11, the sample web-page is no longer included in the download package.
+Depending on the version used, the new [* Contao Official Demo *] [12] or the old [* Music Academy *] [13] will be installed as an extension.
+Information on compatibility you will get in the extension repository.

+How to install the demo:

+1. Create a new Contao installation with admin account
+2. Log in as admin in the back-end
+3. Install matching extension [from the extension repository] [14]
+4. Log-in to the back-end as admin
+5. Open the install tool again

-The default template is called "Music Academy".
-To import it, choose the `music_academy.sql` option from the drop-down menu an click the "Import template" button.
+To import a template, select the entry from the drop-down menu and click the "Import template" button.

-**Existing data will be overridden during the template import!**
+** When importing a template, existing data will be replaced! **

 #### Creating an admin user